-HE subject of the present engraving is another of the

-vestments preserved in the Cathedral of Sens, and said to have been worn by Thomas Becket, archbishop of Canterbury: it is represented as Becket's Chasuble, and the character of the design with which it was adorned can leave no doubt of its having been made in the twelfth cen-

-The part exhibited on the plate is all that now remains of the elegant scroll work on the back of this chasuble.
-The gold-lace borders, edged with green, which formed the boundaries to the different patterns on the other parts is left, but the ornaments themselves have disappeared, leaving only the brown lining on which they had been worked.
-A few of the smaller scrolls on the front still remain, as shown in the wood-cut on the other side of the leaf. opening between these small scrolls was the place through which the officiating ecclesiastic passed his head, when he dressed himself in his full robes.
+vestments p Cathedral of to have been Becket, arch bury : it is Becket's Ch character of which it wa leave no dou been made in HE subject of the present engraving is another of the vestments preserved in the Cathedral of Sens, and said to have been worn by Thomas Becket, archbishop of Canterbury: it is represented as Becket's Chasuble, and the character of the design with which it was adorned can leave no doubt of its having been made in the twelfth century.
+The part exhibited on the plate is all that now remains of the elegant scroll work on the back The gold-lace borders, edged with of this chasuble. green, which formed the boundaries to the different patterns on the other parts is left, but the ornaments themselves have disappeared, leaving only the brown lining on which they had been worked.
+A few of the smaller scrolls on the front still remain, as shown in the wood-cut on the other side of the leaf.
+The opening between these small scrolls was the place through which the officiating ecclesiastic passed his head, when he dressed himself in his full robes.
 In another plate in the present work, representing "An Archbishop" in his full dress, may be seen the manner in which the chasuble was worn.
 It may be observed that in the twelfth century the dresses of the higher ecclesiastics were exceedingly sumptuous; and that the magnificence and ostentation of Thomas Becket were proverbial.